AnyLogic

 From architectural viewpoint, a typical AnyLogic agent based model would have at least two agent types: Main type for a top-level object where agents would be contained and another type of agent, e.g. Person.
 A number of agents would be embedded into the Main object, e.g. as a population people of type Person.

-Main will act as an environment, here you can specify properties shared by the agents.
+Main will define space for agents, here you can specify properties shared by the agents.
 You are free however to define other hierarchies in your agent based model, for example you may have companies-agents that contain employees-agents and communicate with consumers-agents.

 Here are some useful facts aimed to ensure you are not misguided by academic literature and various “theories” of agent based modeling: